sylwia-budzynska/codeql-workshop/README.md

 #### Instructions

 1. Login to your [GitHub](https://github.com/login) account
-2. Go to the repo https://github.com/sylwia-budzynska/2025-soss-codeql-workshop / (short link: https://gh.io/soss-codeql)
+2. Go to the repo https://github.com/sylwia-budzynska/codeql-workshop
 3. Click on Code -> Codespaces
 4. Click on the plus sign (+) to create a new codespace.